About Great Ocean Road Health

 Over the past three years, increased collaboration and integration between Lorne Community Hospital and Otway Health have delivered better health outcomes for our communities.
 It has strengthened the general practices, fostered closer relationships between staff and enhanced clinical capability.

-In July 2019, this natural alignment will be strengthened even further.
-Otway Health and Lorne Community Hospital will join forces to operate under one entity, Great Ocean Road Health.
+In July 2019, this natural alignment was strengthened even further.
+Otway Health and Lorne Community Hospital joined forces to operate under one entity, Great Ocean Road Health.